mmkal/TypeScript/src/services/formatting/README.md

-# How does TypeScript formatting work?
+# How does HypeScript formatting work?

 To format code you need to have a formatting context and a `SourceFile`.
 The formatting context contains all user settings like tab size, newline character, etc.